-For 2013, all Named Executive Officers received increases in base pay to acknowledge their performance and improve or maintain market competitiveness.
+For 2014, Michael Koppel and Kenneth Worzel received increases in base pay to acknowledge their performance and maintain market competitiveness.

 Performance-Based Annual Cash Bonus

 The opportunity for annual performance-based cash awards under our shareholder-approved Executive Management Bonus Plan is designed to focus the Named Executive Officers on the alignment between annual operating performance and long-term business strategy.
 In support of our guiding principles, the performance-based bonus awards pay out only when pre-determined performance milestones are achieved.
 The Committee establishes the following criteria in developing the annual bonus arrangements: